lucasalvesb/lucasalvesb/README.md

-Graduating in systems analysis and development, focused on front-end and test automation.
+Graduating in systems analysis and development, focused on front-end.
 Passionate about technology, games, music and constant evolution.

 Main technologies:
 - React